Wings in the Dark: Plot

 Her last stage from Boston to New York finds Sheila nearly out of fuel and running into bad weather.
 She navigates by looking down to see where she is, but over Roosevelt Field, the fog is so heavy that she may not be able to land.
 With help from Mac, Ken sneaks into his old aircraft and takes off, using his autopilot to help Sheila land.
 While in the air, Ken talks to Sheila about his desperation of being blind and not having any future.
 His intention is to bring her to the ground and then fly until he runs out of fuel and crashes.
-Sheila tries to dissuade him, but he is determined.
 The two pilots make it down, but Sheila deliberately crashes into Ken's aircraft to make sure that he will not try to kill himself.

 A huge crowd has gathered at the airport.
-As the two greet the public and the press, Ken sees flashes of light from the exploding flash bulbs of the photographers.
-Ken and Sheila embrace as their car continues through the throng of well-wishers.
+As the two greet the public and the press, Ken sees light from the flash bulbs of the photographers.
+Ken and Sheila embrace as their car goes through the throng of well-wishers.